tjvantoll/www.tjvantoll.com/source/_posts/2012-06-15-detecting-print-requests-with-javascript.markdown

 });
 ```

-You can see this behavior live ([if your browser supports window.matchMedia](http://caniuse.com/#feat=matchmedia)) below by resizing your browser window under 600px and checking your browser's JavaScript console.
+[If your browser supports window.matchMedia](http://caniuse.com/#feat=matchmedia) you can see this behavior live below by resizing your browser window under 600px and checking your browser's JavaScript console.

 <iframe style="width: 100%; height: 200px;" src="http://jsfiddle.net/tj_vantoll/uYJxy/2/embedded/result,js,css/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

-Interestingly, it turns out you can also use this same technique to listen for the print media being applied ([hat tip to Ben Wells](http://code.google.com/p/chromium/issues/detail?id=105743)):
+Interestingly, it turns out you can also use this same technique to listen for the ```print``` media being applied when the user requests the document to be printed ([hat tip to Ben Wells](http://code.google.com/p/chromium/issues/detail?id=105743)):

 ``` javascript Using window.matchMedia to detecting print requests
 var mediaQueryList = window.matchMedia('print');